coezbay/TestPrepWeb/README.md

 - **Write tests**: Test thoroughly and ensure that TestPrepWeb works consistently across different browsers and devices.
 - **Separation of mock exams by period of realization**: Separate mock exams by period of realization and implement a selection menu at the start of the application.
-- **Overview of progress**: Implement an overview of the tasks completed, where the correctly and incorrectly processed tasks are marked in color (red/green).
-It should also be possible to click on individual points of this overview to view the task statement at any time.

 ## Planned Features

 - **Responsive Design**: Optimization of the quiz application for various screen sizes and devices.
-- **Overview of incorrect answers**: Create an overview that displays the incorrectly answered questions along with the correct answers, so they can be memorized again.
 - **Languages**: Make the application multilingual.

 ## Continuous Development